apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 ![]({{site.baseurl}}/img/APruns.png)

 I know that Harper is not Pujols.
 If any comparison is to be made however, Pujols has had a more impressive career considering the number of times he has been an MVP, and All Star, and won both the Silver Slugger and [Golden Glove](https://en.wikipedia.org/wiki/Rawlings_Gold_Glove_Award) Awards.
 To be fair, Pujols came into the Majors towards the end of the [Steroids Era](http://www.espn.com/mlb/topics/_/page/the-steroids-era).
-He was never suspended for steroid use, but the way the game was played in the end of the 90s and early 2000s is different than it is played now since the emphasis on power hitting fueled by performance enhancers has dissipated..
+He was never suspended for steroid use, but the way the game was played in the end of the 90s and early 2000s is different than it is played now since the emphasis on power hitting fueled by performance enhancers has dissipated.

 By 2010, the Steroids Era a nearly a decade is the past which makes nosedive that Pujols' run production took particularly concerning for the long-term prospects of even the best players.
 Whether the deterioration in run production is a function of age or the decreased motivation that comes with incredible job security, sustaining numbers that warrant a $22M to $30M salary for 13 years is not feasible.